sid-1207/OnlineExamPortal/README.md

 ## Description
  This is an Online Examination Portal for Objective based sections

- Consists of an highly secure Authentication Setup
+ Consists of a highly secure Authentication Setup

  Throws random questions selected from an already set Question Bank to each and every registered candidate